-IFRS 13 prescribes how fair values of financial instruments which are traded in active markets should be ascertained but this is not disclosed in these financial statements as the Unit Trust has not owned any such financial instruments in the year up to the reporting date.
+IFRS 13 prescribes how fair values of financial instruments which are traded in active markets should be ascertained but this is not disclosed in these financial statements as the Unit Trust has not owned any such financial instruments in the period up to the reporting date.

-The Trustee believes that the most appropriate estimate of fair value of underlying entities is the Unit Trust's share of the most recent net asset values reported by those entities as adjusted for calls and distributions made by the entities and any other value-sensitive events that occur between the entities' reporting dates and the accounting date of the Unit Trust.
-When available, audited net asset values are used, otherwise most recent unaudited net asset values are used for valuing underlying entities.
+For the investment in Funds, the Trustee believes that the most appropriate estimate of fair value of underlying entities is the Unit Trust's share of the most recent net asset values reported by those entities as adjusted for calls and distributions made by the entities and any other value-sensitive events that occur between the entities' reporting dates and the accounting date of the Unit Trust.
 Where investments by the Unit Trust comprise direct holdings in the companies or corporations, such investments will be valued by the Investment Adviser using accepted industry valuation methods in line with the IPEV guidelines.